ZhangJ-Roykin/MFEA-GHS/README.md

 # MFEA-THS
-The source code for paper Hybrid of Translated Learning and Hyper-rectangle Search Strategies for Evolutionary Multitasking
+The single-objective source code version for paper A Hybrid of Genetic Transform and Hyper-rectangle Search Strategies for Evolutionary Multitasking